Renewing your spirit one bite at a time

 Why you’ll love this recipe

 • Optional hydration.
-Typically, sourdough ciabatta bread recipes uses 80% or higher hydration, but this one can be modified between 77%-80%.
-It makes the dough easier to work with and less intimidating if desired.
+Typically, sourdough ciabatta bread recipes use 80% or higher hydration, but this one can be modified between 77% and 80%.
+This makes the dough easier to work with and less intimidating if desired.

 • Minimal prep work.
 The only prep work comes with mixing the dough and a few stretch and folds.
 Then place it in the refrigerator until ready to bake.
 You’ll find the steps straightforward & simple.